asud13/Mandelbrot-CPP/readme.md

 </p>

 There will be a lot of download and windows flags, just ignore those, as shown in the video.

 ---
+### How to use the program

+ou scroll up and down to zoom in and out.

+The position of your mouse is what is being zoomed in to / out of.

+If you want to explore another part of this fractal, simply move your mouse to that part of the fractal.

+Below is how this program looks like.

+---
 ### What I did